hrushikeshrv/chessengine/docs/_build/html/_sources/chessboard.rst.txt

 * ``piece_count`` - A dictionary mapping tuples of the format (side, piece) to the number of pieces of that side on the board currently.
 For example, at the start of the game ``piece_count[("white", "pawns")]`` will be 8.
 * ``side`` - The side of the board.
 Can be ``"black"`` or ``"white"``.
 * ``opponent_side`` - The side of the opponent.
 Can be ``"black"`` or ``"white"``
+* ``en_passant_position`` - The position on the board to which a pawn can move to capture a pawn of the opposite side by en passant.
+Set to ``0`` if no en passant move can be made in the current turn.

 Attributes For White Side
 """""""""""""""""""""""""